Accelerating digitalization and sustainability

 Siemens technology solutions can also significantly improve the efficiency and sustainability of energy systems, buildings and industry, while facilitating the transition towards net zero emissions, renewable energy and decentralised power generation.

-Net Zero is the ‘what’ - but technology with purpose will drive the ‘how’
+Net Zero is the ‘what’ - technology with purpose will drive the ‘how’

 In the Eastern Goldfields region of Western Australia, operator Western Power required a solution to ensure a stable grid and support renewable energy projects in the city of Kalgoorlie–Boulder.